klaarnut/user-docs/en/overview.md

 - **Blog**

-*Recent* : Quick way to access to your recently added pages.
+*Recently* : Quick way to access to your recently added pages.

 *Post* : List of all Blog posts you on your website with the levels of categories it was added.
 The 3-dots behind is for same functions as 3-dots on current edit page.